1762757171/CategoryPrioritization/README.md

 ```
 UPROPERTY(Category = "Settings|Character")
 ```
-Also you can specify the categories in project settings.
+Also you can specify the highest priority categories in editor preference settings.